openhoat/servedown/README.md

 ## Features

+### Theme support

-- Theme support : use one of the two themes provided or use your owns, and hot switch the current theme with ?theme=
+Use one of the two themes provided or use your owns, and hot switch the current theme with ?theme=

+### TOC support

-- TOC support : generated from level 2 headers of the content
+Table of contents is dynamically generated from the level 2 headers of markdown contents.

-- Git source link
+### Git source link

+Optionnaly show the source link of the current document to make documentation changes easy.

+### Hot update

-- Hot update : add ?update to your browser address and it will reload (included git update)
+Add ?update to your browser address and it will reload, included git update.

 Enjoy!